Bricktech2000/Notes/notes/brain circuitry hijack.md

 > - inside jokes between a content creator and their audience
 > - laughing and having a good time, _remember when... ?_ moments

-_I think what [[social media]] platforms are discovering is that the stronger the parasocial relationship, probably the higher the user engagement_ &mdash; Dr. K
+_I think what [[social media]] platforms are discovering is that the stronger the parasocial relationship, probably the higher the user engagement_ --- Dr. K

 ## video games